OTP API Overview

 Security Featuresโ

-- Bcrypt Hashing: OTPs are hashed before storage
+- Secure Storage: OTPs are securely hashed before storage

 - Configurable Expiry: Default 10 minutes, customizable per request